 |Sydney to Lithgow||2.75|

-Possibly the most relaxing way to travel to the Blue Mountains is by Rail.
-Sydney Trains and NSW TrainLink offer an extremely efficient service to the Blue Mountains.
-If you are flying into Sydney, a new rail link opened in 2001 taking passengers directly from Sydney Airport to Central Railway Station.
-There are also many shuttle buses available to transport you to Central Railway Station.
+Possibly the most relaxing way to travel to the Blue Mountains is by rail.
+Transport for NSW offers an extremely efficient service to the Blue Mountains.
+If you are flying into Sydney, there is a rail link taking passengers directly from Sydney Airport to Central Railway Station.

 From Central you can board an air-conditioned double decker Mountains train.
 The fast journey to the Mountains will most likely stop at Strathfield, Parramatta, Penrith, Emu Plains, and then all stations up the Blue Mountains.